no-markup-markup/nmm/readme-template/README.md

   <summary><b>default raw text semantics</b></summary>

 ```
          CHAPTER 1
          This is this chapter's (optional) header
          ════════════════════════════════════════

 § 1.1    This is this section's (optional) header
          ────────────────────────────────────────

 ¶ 1.1.1  This is this paragraph's (optional) header  Lorem ipsum dolor sit
          amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt
          ut labore et dolore magna aliqua:

                a²+b² = c²

 ¶ 1.1.2  This is another paragraph.
 It has no header.
 As mentioned above,
          section headers may also be omitted.
 This results in poor layout
          however, as the following section demonstrates.

 § 1.2

          This is a section without a header.

 § 1.A    An appendix
          ───────────

          This is an appendix.
 Neither a section nor an appendix must consist
          of paragraphs, as this text block demonstrates.

          An nmm source is made up of the following, in that order:

          ─     an optional p̲r̲e̲a̲m̲b̲l̲e̲ ̲p̲a̲r̲t̲,

          ─     an optional t̲i̲t̲l̲e̲ ̲p̲a̲r̲t̲,

          ─     an optional a̲u̲t̲h̲o̲r̲ ̲p̲a̲r̲t̲,

          ─     an optional a̲b̲s̲t̲r̲a̲c̲t̲ ̲p̲a̲r̲t̲,

          ─     a non-optional m̲a̲i̲n̲ ̲p̲a̲r̲t̲, and

          ─     an optional r̲e̲f̲e̲r̲e̲n̲c̲e̲s̲ ̲p̲a̲r̲t̲.

          ─     The main part must consist of either of:

                ─     chapters;

                ─     sections (appendices count as sections);

                ─     paragraphs;

                ─     blocks.

          ─     T̲h̲e̲ ̲m̲a̲i̲n̲ ̲p̲a̲r̲t̲ ̲o̲f̲ ̲a̲ ̲c̲h̲a̲p̲t̲e̲r̲ must consist of either of:

                ─     sections (appendices count as sections);

                ─     paragraphs;

                ─     blocks.

          ─     T̲h̲e̲ ̲m̲a̲i̲n̲ ̲p̲a̲r̲t̲ ̲o̲f̲ ̲a̲ ̲s̲e̲c̲t̲i̲o̲n̲, or o̲f̲ ̲a̲n̲ ̲a̲p̲p̲e̲n̲d̲i̲x̲, must consist of
                either of:

                ─     paragraphs;

                ─     blocks.

          ─     T̲h̲e̲ ̲m̲a̲i̲n̲ ̲p̲a̲r̲t̲ ̲o̲f̲ ̲a̲ ̲p̲a̲r̲a̲g̲r̲a̲p̲h̲ must consist of blocks.

          CHAPTER 2
          ═════════

 ¶ 2.1    This chapter's header is omitted.
 ```
 </details>

-### Title, author, abstract, references
+### Title, authors, abstract, references

 <details>
   <summary><b>nmm source:</b></summary>